 Here in Sioux Falls, South Dakota, due to our colder climate, we primarily have cool-season grasses with a mix of warm sometimes blended in.
 The most common types of grass we see in this area include:

-This grass variety has thin leaves, is highly adaptable to all sorts of conditions, and doesn’t need a lot of attention.
-It’s often added to grass seed mixes because it tolerates drought and shade well, but fine-leaf fescues aren’t considered very attractive.
+This grass variety has thin leaves, is highly adaptable to all sorts of conditions, and doesn’t require a lot of attention.
+It’s often added to grass seed mixes because it tolerates drought and shade well, but fine-leaf fescue isn’t considered very attractive.

 Get Quality Lawn Care Services in the Sioux Falls Area With Eagle Lawn & Landscape, Inc.

-Regardless of which type of grass your Sioux Falls property has, the quality professional lawn care service we provide at Eagle Lawn & Landscape Inc. can help it to grow a lush, thick green.
+Regardless of which type of grass your Sioux Falls property has, the quality professional lawn care service we provide at Eagle Lawn & Landscape Inc. can help you grow a lush and thick green lawn.
 Our five-step complete fertilizer and weed control program provides all cool-season grasses with the nutrients and weed control needed to maintain a robust, healthy lawn.

 We also offer a variety of other lawn care services to help maintain a manicured look, including mowing, lawn raking, power raking, and aeration.
 Learn more about our five-step fertilizer and weed control program as well as all our other services by visiting our website.
 Then fill out our online contact us form or talk to someone on the phone right now by calling 605-366-1111.